 Large appliances like washers and dryers often require their own circuits and outlets to handle their high electrical demand.

 Perfect for offices or rooms with a large number of appliances, 2 duplex outlets allow many devices to be plugged in close together, saving you the mess of tangled extension cords and limited room layout options.

 Short for “ground fault circuit interrupter,” a GFCI is an essential outlet for your bathroom, kitchen, or laundry room.
 GFCIs can prevent short circuits or even electrocution caused by water around your electrical devices.

 Sometimes, wall outlets aren’t the best option in rooms where furniture and mobile appliances are used.
 A floor outlet placed in just the right location will provide an unassuming and convenient power option.

-Electrical Outlet Repairs
+Electrical Outlet Repairs in the Michiana Area

 In many situations, a repair can be just as reliable and cost-effective to your safety as a full replacement.

 Great Lakes Heating & Air Conditioning can help to repair: